oat-sa/taohub-articles/articles/Frontend/Architecture/good-practices.md

 loading.
 In all cases it will remain available till the page is closed.
 That means every code that is contained at the root of the module will be executed upon loading.
 For that reason code defined in the module must be static, and should not launch nor trigger any behavior, unless this is the bootstrap of the application, or unless this is a worker.
+Per definition, the purpose of a module is to define, scope, and provide features.
+But those features should not be activated without need.

 Keep in mind that what is inside a module will be executed immediately, even if it is not needed.
 And it will be executed only once for the whole application.
 Of course, the code inside the functions won't be executed without an explicit call to them.
-But this will be the case if the function is invoked, and that is exactly the case if the function is attached to an event.
+But this will be the case if the function is invoked.
+And for instance this will occur if the function is immediately attached to an event.

 Code executed in modules will slow down the loading process.
 And started processes will remain in memory till they are stopped and garbage collected.
 Attaching an event listener upon loading, because it might serve a part of the application, is not a good habit as it will unnecessarily consume resources.
-Especially if the launched process is only used by a component that could not be enabled or activated.
-Or if the consumer will only be activated time to time.
+Especially if the launched process is only used by a component that might not be enabled or activated.
+Or if the consumer will only be activated sparsely.
 In that case it is far better to start and stop the process when needed.

 That being said, we must generally consider the following:
 - Avoid to directly execute code from a module, unless this is needed to build